hazxone/grab-challenge-computer-vision/README.md

 ******
 ## 1. Data Processing

-Exploratory Data Analysis (EDA) of the dataset can be viewed in [this Jupyter Notebook](https://github.com/hazxone/grab-challenge-computer-vision/blob/master/jupyter_notebook/Exploratory_Data_Analysis.ipynb)
+**Exploratory Data Analysis (EDA) of the training dataset can be viewed in [this Jupyter Notebook](https://github.com/hazxone/grab-challenge-computer-vision/blob/master/jupyter_notebook/Exploratory_Data_Analysis.ipynb)**

 ### 1.1 First Step - Convert .mat to csv
 First we need to convert the mat file *car_train_annos.mat* to csv.